 Processing empty equipment must be accomplished at the point where it is generated.
 To ensure that this can be done, the Postal Service has adopted the "crumpling and stuffing" method for empty sack/pouch processing.
 Empty the sack, examine it, and immediately place it inside other like equipment at the dumping site.
 Designate a sack rack with sufficient capacity to provide for separation of each type of sack normally generated, including defective sack, at the dumping area.
 Each separation should have the appropriate headers and empty equipment labels in place.
 When the sack/pouch is full, label, close, and dispatch it in accordance with the local processing and distribution center or NDC supply plan.
-Provisions must also be made in the supply plan for collecting and dispatching those sacks/pouches not normally received by a particular dumping area.
+Provisions must also be made in the supply plan for collecting and dispatching those sacks/ pouches not normally received by a particular dumping area.
 Serviceable sacks should not accumulate for more than 1 day.
 See Exhibit 584.11 for a breakdown of facility responsibilities for processing sacks.

-Exhibit 584.11 Mailbag Responsibilities of Installations
+Mailbag Responsibilities of Installations

 Associate/Station Office Processing and Distribution Centers BMCs Mail Transport Equipment Centers Examination.
 Examination.
 Examination.
 Examination.
 Examine empty mailbags for serviceability and loose mail content.
 Examine empty equipment for serviceability and loose mail content.
 Examine empty mailbag shipments.
-If improperly packed or labeled, send PS Form 5049 to Examine empty mailbags for serviceability and loose mail content.
+If improperly packed or labeled, send PS Form 5049 to offending office.
+Examine empty mailbags for serviceability and loose mail content.
 Examine empty mailbag shipments.
 If improperly packed or labeled, complete PS Form 5049.
 For repeat offenses, return shipments to offender.
-Doguicitions offending office.
-Doguicitions Doguicitions Requisitions.
-Requisitions. ■ Order mailbags from DN.
 Requisitions.
-Order from DN.
 Requisitions.
+Requisitions.
+Requisitions.
 Order from processing and distribution centers.
-Fill mailbag and mailbag label requested from associate/branch offices.
-Cider from DN.
+Order mailbags from DN.
+Fill mailbag and mailbag label requested from associate/branch offices. ■ Order from DN.
 Order needed mailbags from DN.
 Fill orders from all facilities and mailers in the area.
 Send mailbags or divert inbound shipments of surplus mailbags.
 Inventory.
 Inventory.
 Inventory.
 Inventory.
-Keep accurate records.
-Keep accurate records.
-Keep accurate records.
-Keep accurate records.
-Do not maintain more than a 5-day supply.
-Do not maintain more than a 5-day supply.
-Do not maintain more than a 5-day supply.
-Store surplus mailbags.
-Packing/Labeling. ■ Surplus U.S. If full bundles of single type cannot be made up in 5 working days, label bundles SHORT. ■ Defective U.S. ■ Foreign-owned - see section 584.7.
+Keep accurate records.Do not maintain more than a 5-day supply.
+Keep accurate records.Do not maintain more than a 5-day supply.
+Keep accurate records.Do not maintain more than a 5-day supply.
+Keep accurate records.Store surplus mailbags.
 Packing/Labeling.
+Packing/Labeling.
+Packing/Labeling.
+Packing/Labeling.
+Surplus U.S. If full bundles of single type cannot be made up in 5 working days, label bundles SHORT.
+Defective U.S. Foreign-owned - see section 584.7.
 Surplus U.S. If not used to fill requisition, consolidate short bundles received.
 (Do not dump; simply enclose short bundles in like-type mailbag to make full bundle.)
-Defective U.S. Foreign-owned - see section 584.7.
-Packing/Labeling. ■ Surplus U.S. ■ Foreign-owned - see section 584.7.
-Packing/Labeling. ■ Label empty U.S. mailbags to Post Offices where required.
-Dispatching.
-Dispatching.
-Dispatching.
-Dispatching.
-Make sure empty mailbag bundles are properly labeled.
-Dispatch empty mailbags to servicing P&amp;DC regularly, unless otherwise instructed.
-Make sure empty mailbag bundles are properly packed and labeled.
-If sufficient volumes are generated, separate each type in trailers for dispatch to mailers or facilities, as directed by DN.
-Dispatch empty mailbags as directed by DN.
-Make sure empty mailbag bundles are properly labeled.
-Make sure bundles of mail are not dispatched with bundles of empty mailbags.
-Forward bundles of empty mailbags to Post Offices as labeled.
-Forward bundles coded 001, 002, or 003 to the designated MTEC, unless otherwise instructed by DN.
-Whenever possible, make up full vans of 002 bundles (#2 sacks).
-Divert inbound shipments of surplus mailbags to fill requisitions.
-Expedite outgoing shipments as directed by DN.
+Defective U.S. Foreign-owned - see section 584.7. ■ Surplus U.S. ■ Foreign-owned - see section 584.7 . ■ Label empty U.S. mailbags to Post Offices where required.